rodrijuarez/testing-next/README.md

 ## Why Next.js ?

-Next.js was used because was the tool that thought matched the best the stack that'd be used every day, material-ui was chosen because matters of time and the same goes for create-next-app for the generation
+Next.js was used because was the tool that thought matched the best the stack that'd be used every day (even if it's not the stack that I'm personally used to), material-ui was chosen because matters of time and the same goes for create-next-app for the generation (2 hours of development not including README :) )

 ## Questions?
 Feedback?